polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/build-a-dapp/index.md

 ["Proof of Existence"](https://en.wikipedia.org/wiki/Proof_of_Existence) dApp using the Substrate blockchain development framework and the [FRAME](../../knowledgebase/runtime/frame) library.

-1. A complete substrate blockchain with an API for your custom functionality

 This tutorial should take you about **1 hour** to complete (can you believe that Substrate enables you to do this in such a tiny amount fo time?!).
 We will be using the